 The final semester of teaching internship.
 A semester-long program of guided observation, participation, and supervised teaching.
-Students complete a seven-week, full-time placement in kindergarten and a seven-week, full-time placement in a primary grade (1, 2, or 3).
+Students complete one full-time placement in kindergarten and one full-time placement in a primary grade (1, 2, or 3).
 Extra fee.
 Must be taken in Phase III of the ECE program.